devfemibadmus/webmedia/readme.md

 ## Dependencies

-- **[Selenium](https://github.com/SeleniumHQ/selenium)**: Primarily used for Instagram (av/s 1.1604s).
+- **[Selenium](https://github.com/SeleniumHQ/selenium)**: Primarily used for Instagram (max 3.5s).
 It's capable of supporting other platforms as well and performs efficiently, but optimization is key.

 - **[Requests](https://github.com/psf/requests)**: Used for TikTok and Facebook.